paritytrading/juncture/juncture-hotspot/README.md

 Juncture Hotspot
 ================

-Juncture Hotspot implements connectivity to Hotspot on the JVM.
+Juncture Hotspot implements connectivity to Bats Hotspot on the JVM.

 Features